rbowsley/lamplighthelp/source/16-7-2_Adding_Custom_Tabs _and_Fields_to_Profiles.markdown

 **Setting Options**

 - In the right column, you’ll now see the options for your field.
-(If not, click on the field name.
-(The grey button in the middle column.)
+(If not, click on the field name - the grey button in the middle column.)
 - This text in the right column will show you the name, and type of field, and if access to it is restricted.
 If it’s a field that requires no options, such as ‘Date of Birth’ then that’s all you’ll see.
 - If you can enter options you’ll see a ‘click to add’ button, and a text box.
 - The easiest way to enter your options is using the text box at the bottom of the column.
 Type or paste your options in here, separated by semi-colons (no spaces), then click the 'Add' button below the box to save.